j2store/userguide/product_tags_menuitem.md

 * Create an article and add the tag to it.

-* Create the menu item of the type Product tags and choose the tag that would act as the filter to display the products(More like the category).
+* Create the menu item of the type Product tags and choose the tag that will act as the filter to display the products(More like the category).

 Since there are no categories involved here, there is no option to filter the products based on categories.
 Hence that parameter has been removed.